matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 ~~~~~~~~~~~~~~~~

 Keys are downloaded as a collection of signed JSON objects.
 There
-will be a JSON object per device per user.
+will be one JSON object per device per user.
 If one of the user's
 devices doesn't support end-to-end encryption then their
 homeserver must synthesise a JSON object without any device keys
 for that device.